Divyn/GameTheory/README.md

 # GameTheory

-Programs in R and python
-in Game Theory and Human Behaviour
+A repository for simple game-programs in R and Python using mathematical concepts of Game Theory for interaction between rational agents.